discordjs/guide/guide/popular-topics/errors.md

 Example: `The messages must be an Array, Collection, or number.`

-### JS Errors
+### JavaScript Errors

-JS Errors are simple errors which can be thrown by node itself or by discord.js.
+JavaScript Errors are simple errors which can be thrown by node itself or by discord.js.
 These errors can easily be fixed by looking at the type of error and the stack trace.
 You can find a full list of types [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) And a list of common js errors [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors).

 Example: `ReferenceError: "x" is not defined`